Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 That’s like having an extra room in your house to store stuff temporarily when you need to do a major cleanup.

-As a result, many SSDs don't have full capacity.
-For example, 256GB or 512GB drives only deliver 240GB or 480GB of actual storage space.
+As a result, many SSDs don’t have full capacity.
+For example, 256GB or 512GB drives only have 240GB or 480GB of actual user-accessible storage space.

 TRIM command